jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

         <@script type="text/javascript" src="${url.context}/res/components/someco/rules/config/rule-config-action-custom.js" group="rules_custom"></@script>
     </@>

-Okay, at this point, regardless of which of the two options you chose for adding the client-side JavaScript file to `head`, the rule form will be looking for a custom client-side JavaScript component called SomeCo.RuleConfigActionCustom, the action will show up in the right place, and the page's `head` element will include a reference to the custom client-side JavaScript
+Okay, at this point, the rule form will be looking for a custom client-side JavaScript component called SomeCo.RuleConfigActionCustom, the action will show up in the right place, and the page's `head` element will include a reference to the custom client-side JavaScript